 How to Take It

-- Babies who are breastfed should get enough EPA if their mothers are getting enough EPA in her diet.
+- Babies who are breastfed should get enough DHA if their mothers are getting enough DHA in her diet.
 Some infant formula also has added DHA.

-- In the diet: 2 - 3 servings of fatty fish per week, which equals 1,250 mg EPA and DHA per day.
+- In the diet: 2 to 3 servings of fatty fish per week, which equals 1,250 mg EPA and DHA per day.

-- Fish oil supplements: 3,000 - 4,000 mg standardized fish oils per day.
+- Fish oil supplements: 3,000 to 4,000 mg standardized fish oils per day.
 Read the label to check levels of DHA and EPA, which are not the same as mg of fish oil.
-People who take blood-thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, or people who have hemophilia should check with their doctors for a safe dose.
+People who take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin, or people who have hemophilia should check with their doctors for a safe dose.